-CARE Australia recorded a deficit of \$0.5m in 2021/22, comprising a \$2.5m surplus on continuing operations and a \$3m deficit on discontinued operations.
+CARE Australia recorded a deficit of \$3.9m in 2022/23 (2021/22: \$0.5m), comprising a \$2.8m deficit on continuing operations (2021/22: \$2.5m surplus) and a \$1.1m deficit on discontinued operations (2021/22: \$3.0m).
 As part of its strategic plan, in 2021/22 the Company commenced the transition of management oversight of its four offices in the Mekong river region (Cambodia, Laos, Myanmar and Vietnam) to CARE USA.
-This will provide the Company the opportunity to enhance the impact of country office operations.
+This will provide the Company the opportunity to enhance the impact of its country office operations and programs in the Pacific region.
+This transition was ongoing during 2022/23.
 The financial performance and position of these offices has been separately disclosed in the financial statements to enable a better understanding of the Company's ongoing operating result.
-The operating result for 2021/22 includes a \$2m provision to ensure the smooth management transition of these operations, including resources for program quality, staff management and cyber security.
-More details of these items are at note 5.
+More details of these items are disclosed at note 5.